ianmarmour/ACAS-Automated-Scanning/README.md

 Simply follow the below integration guide to deploy the script on your network.
 This script works best on fresh installs of the pre-configured DISA HBSS image but should work on any system that has Powershell V4 and Windows Server 2012 R2.

+## System Requirements

+1. ACAS Security Center 5.4
+2. Windows Server 2012 R2
+3. Powershell V4
+4. Administrator account on Windows Server 2012 R2 Workstation
+5. Security Manager account on ACAS Security Center 5.4

+This is the tested configuration currently however it may support future version of Windows/Powershell/SecurityCenter but your milage may vary, at the vary least this script shoulld provide a well documented base for future revisions based on new software/API versions.

 ## Configuration Guide

 1.Modify the following line #32 and add whatever local adminstrative account name you would like between the ''.